-Your monthly guide to rental conditions in Greater Boston — what rents look like right now, what's driving the market, and what it means if you own a rental home.
+Your monthly guide to rental conditions in Boston Metro.
+This is our June 2026 report, covering May 2026 rental data: what rents looked like last month, what's driving the market, and what it means if you own a rental home.

-Greater Boston Rental Market Snapshot — May 2026
+Boston Metro Rental Market Snapshot — May 2026

-Here's where Greater Boston rents stand as of May 2026, across all property types — apartments, condos, townhomes, and single-family homes.
+Here's where Boston Metro rents stand as of May 2026, across all property types — apartments, condos, townhomes, and single-family homes.

 | Metric | Value | Change |